Maximize the Power of GUIDED MATH to Increase Student Math Learning (Grades K-3)

 Fortunately, through the effective use of guided math and guided math centers I have been able to meet these challenges and have been successful in closing the achievement gap in mathematics for countless students.
 In this seminar, I'll show you how to successfully develop, set up and introduce guided math as a way to more effectively differentiate instruction during your math block.
 You'll learn new ways to find the time needed to work with individuals and small groups through the use of practical, standards-based centers that will actively engage, challenge and meet the needs of all students.

 Guided math parallels guided reading as a means to meet with small groups of students and give quality instruction and practice at their instructional level.
 My goal is to give you an array of ideas and powerful activities your can use in your classroom tomorrow and "work smarter not harder."
 I'll share ways to ensure that your planning will be targeted and your math instruction will be more effective.
-Whether your math instruction is in-person, online or in a hybrid learning environment, you'll leave with numerous ideas you'll be able to use right away.
+You'll leave with numerous ideas you'll be able to use right away.

 I look forward to meeting you at the seminar and sharing my experiences, strategies and insights with you.